-1. Passing Score on the Placement Test (A rubric is used to score the writing.)
-2. Terra Nova Assessment Stanine Score of a 7, 8, or 9 for two out of the last three years.
-3. Final language arts grade of a "90" for current year
+4. Passing Score on the Placement Test (A rubric is used to score the writing.)
+5. Terra Nova Assessment Stanine Score of a 7, 8, or 9 for two out of the last three years.
+6. Final language arts grade of an "A" for current year